Thank you

 Stephanie Rosenthal

-Stephanie Rosenthal is an Assistant Teaching Professor in the Computer Science Department at Carnegie Mellon University, where she teaches artificial intelligence courses.
+Stephanie Rosenthal is a Senior Project Scientist in the Robotics Institute.
+Before that, she was an Associate Teaching Professor in the Computer Science Department at Carnegie Mellon University, where she taught artificial intelligence courses.
 Before starting at CMU, she helped design, develop, and teach a new data science major at Chatham University.
 Her research interests focus on human interaction with AI systems.
 For the last 16 years, Prof. Rosenthal has also been involved in outreach programs for elementary and middle school students in the Pittsburgh area, and is excited to help design AI activities for high schools.

 Patrick Virtue

-• One week of AI content for STEM students
+- One week of AI content for middle school students

 At the end of the week, the teachers present their materials to the group and make them available to everyone to use in their classrooms.
 What materials will you design this year?